Emergency services at the scene in Takanini, South Auckland, where a body has been found

 Advertisement

-At this stage, the circumstances around the death are not known the police spokeswoman said.
+At this stage, the circumstances around the death are not known the police spokeswoman said but it is being treated as unexplained.

 MORE TO COME.